“There may be times when we are powerless to prevent injustice, but there must never be a time when we fail to protest.”Elie Wiesel

 Pushing to extreme cant be a balanced way of life, even if the extreme is perfection.
 Being the best may be good for business, but it may not be good for the spirit.

-Patty Golden is discussing.
+Sara and Patty Golden are discussing.
 Toggle Comments